peterddrummond/xspde_matlab/doc/source/data_and_arrays.rst

     \tilde{a}_{\tilde{n}}=\mathcal{F}\left(a\right)=\sum_{\tilde{m}=0}^{N-1}a_{\tilde{m}}\exp\left[-2\pi i\tilde{m}\tilde{n}/N\right]

-Suppose the lattice spacing is :math:`dx`, and the number of lattice points is :math:`N`, then the maximum range from the first to last point is:
+Suppose the spatial grid spacing is :math:`dx`, and the number of grid points is :math:`N`, then the maximum range from the first to last point is:

 .. math::

     R=(N-1)dx

-We note that the momentum lattice spacing is
+We note that the momentum grid spacing is

 .. math::